-Insulating a septic system or a domestic wastewater treatment plant may be useful in cold climates in order to maintain sufficient temperatures in the tank while preventing freezing of all effluents.
-Keeping heat within the septic system will ensure efficient active digestion and efficient wastewater treatment process.
+Insulating a septic system or a domestic wastewater treatment plant may be useful in cold climates in order to maintain sufficient temperatures in the tank while preventing the freezing of all effluents.
+Keeping heat within the septic system will ensure efficient active digestion and an efficient wastewater treatment process.

-Indeed, the bacterial activity in charge of the wastewater treatment process will drop in the septic system as outside temperatures go down: The bacteria will become dormant when temperature goes below 4°C inside the septic system.
+Indeed, the bacterial activity in charge of the wastewater treatment process will drop in the septic system as outside temperatures go down: The bacteria will become dormant when the temperature goes below 4°C inside the septic system.

 The use of spray-on insulation may be used to ensure additional insolation at seal points.
-This extra care in cold climate will ensure that cold air is not drowned into the septic system, which might lead to freezing of water distribution pipes and eventually liquids in the septic tank.
+This extra care in a cold climate will ensure that cold air is not drowned into the septic system, which might lead to freezing of water distribution pipes and eventually liquids in the septic tank.

 Finally, a few recommendations about the material used: The insulation material used should be suitable to be buried in the ground and should be resistant to water absorption.
 A higher R-value of the selected insulation material will allow better thermal performance of the insulated septic system.